zankyr/POM-versioning/README.md

 to the calculated version.

 ## Configuration
-Update the POM path accordingly to your project.
+Update the `POM_PATH` variable specifiyng your project POM path.

 ## Usage
 Simply run the script: